 Step 3: Substitute this value of a in equation 1

 b = 3

-step 4: Hence, the solution for the given simultaneous equations are: a =1 and b=3.
+step 4: Hence, the solution for the given simultaneous equations is: a =1 and b = 3

 To practice more problems and to learn new Mathematical concepts, please visit BYJU’S – The Learning App and download the app to learn with ease.